katznboyz1/peril/README.md

 ## TODO:

-- Make a script that automatically downloads the needed data for the categories.
+- Add a Japanese Language quiz sheet.

-- Fix the UI to look nicer.
+- Fix the UI to look neater.

 ## Credits: